starless-sky-protocol/docs/docs/api/messages.md

 ## Edit message

-Use this route to edit the message after it has been sent to the receiver.
+Use this route to edit the message after it has been sent to receivers.
 It can only be used by the sender of the message and only if [`information.allow_message_edit`](/configuration) is enabled on the network.

 > Note: using this route the `manifest.is_modified` attribute of the message manifest will be changed to `true` and a new digest hash will be calculated for the new message.
 The message SkyID remains preserved.